aaqkash/Akash_Prajapati/README.md

 ###

-<p align="left">I am a highly motivated and enthusiastic computer science student currently in my semi-final year of the M.Tech integrated program.
-I am passionate about the dynamic world of technology and constantly strive to expand my knowledge and skills in this ever-evolving field.</p>
+<p align="left">I'm a computer science student in my semi-final year of the M.Tech (Integrated) program at NIET, Greater Noida.</p>

 ###